Dreadstar: Malibu

 The Malibu series takes place several years later, with the Lord High Papal training Vanth Dreadstar's daughter Kalla.
 The characters from the original series, except Oedi, show up, and the series climaxes in Dreadstar apparently being accidentally killed by his own daughter.

 In issue #6, the final issue, Dreadstar is alive and back to his old self by the end of the story.

 Image

-Dreadstar and Oedi appear on the last page of 'Breed III #5 and in issue #6 along with other of Starlin's creations, such as Wyrd and Kid Kosmos as part of the "Elsewhere Alliance".
+Dreadstar and Oedi appear on the last page of Breed III #5 and in issue #6 along with other of Starlin's creations, such as Wyrd and Kid Kosmos as part of the "Elsewhere Alliance".
 This story also explains where Oedi disappeared to during the last Dreadstar mini-series.

 TV adaptation

-In February 2015, a deal with Universal Cable Productions was announced to adapt Dreadstar as a scripted TV series with Chris Bender and J. C. Spink as producers.
-These plans were put on indefinite hold due to Spink's unexpected death.
+In early 2015, Universal Content Productions, Chris Bender and J. C. Spink signed a deal to adapt Dreadstar as a scripted TV series, but these plans were put on indefinite hold due to Spink's unexpected death.

 Reprints

-In the early 2000s SLG Publishing reprinted the Metamorphosis Odyssey and the first few issues of the Epic series in four black-and-white volumes.
+In the early 2000s Slave Labor Graphics reprinted the Metamorphosis Odyssey and the first few issues of the Epic series in four black-and-white volumes.